 The Matthew Project, Inc., provides services to people of all incomes in Southeastern Wisconsin.

-Mr. Probst is a graduate of California Southern & Liberty University with a Psy.D., Doctorate of Psychology and MA's in Professional Counseling and Management & Leadership.
-He is also a local business owner who followed his passion for helping others through a counseling effort.
-He is a NAMI Counselor Educator.
+Dr. Probst is a graduate of California Southern & Liberty University with a Psy.D., Doctorate of Psychology and MA's in Professional Counseling and Management & Leadership.
+Dr. Probst is also an online counseling professor for Liberty University.

 I believe that everyone is doing their best with what they have and that everyone has the potential to change and improve their lives with proper support and resources.
 Twenty seven years in mental and behavioral health has provided me with a wealth of experience with all ages.
 I partner with you to reach optimal wellness using a variety of skill sets to draw from including art therapy, drumming, meditation, yoga, and much more.
 I assist to empower you, body, mind and spirit.